Adaptively Clustering Neighbor Elements for Image-Text Generation: Methodology

-Given an input sequence $\bm{S}=\{\bm{s}_1,...,\bm{s}_N\}$, if $\mathcal{Q}=\mathcal{K}=\mathcal{V}=\bm{S}$, Eq.~\eqref{equ:multi-head} is also called self-attention (Self-ATT).
-Self-ATT captures the global contexts between any two elements $\bm{s}_i$ and $\bm{s}_j$ by calculating the pairwise attention weight in the ``\textbf{ATT}'' operation.
-From the perspective of structure learning~\cite{battaglia2018relational}, single-head Self-ATT constructs a fully-connected (FC) graph where the nodes are the elements of $\bm{S}$ and the pairwise edges are weighted by the pairwise attention weight.
+\textbf{Adaptive Clustering Matrix $\bm{C}$.} ACF is built based on Transformer, whose most elemental building block is the Multi-Head Attention (\textbf{MHA})~\cite{vaswani2017attention}.
+From the perspective of structure learning~\cite{battaglia2018relational}, single-head Self-ATT constructs a fully-connected (FC) graph where the nodes are the elements (\eg words) and the pairwise edges are weighted by the pairwise attention weight.
 Correspondingly, a $h$-head Self-ATT constructs $h$ FC graphs with different edge weights.
+To sparsify this FC-graph, researchers~\cite{dosovitskiy2020vit,liu2021swin} propose to carry Self-ATT in fixed-size windows, which is achieved by revising attention Head $\mathcal{H}$ in MHA: